• Skip to primary navigation

 • Make it vegetarian - Just skip the bacon for a vegetarian version of the dish.
 You can add an extra tablespoon of butter to account for the richness of the bacon grease when sautéing the mushrooms.

-• Make it gluten-free - Use your favorite gluten-free flour blend in place of the all-purpose flour or use 1 tablespoon of cornstarch as a sub for the 3 tablespoon of all-purpose flour.
+• Make it gluten-free – Use your favorite gluten-free flour blend in place of the all-purpose flour or use 1 Tbsp of cornstarch as a sub for the 3 Tbsp of all-purpose flour.
 French’s Crispy Fried Onions are not gluten-free, but the bacon gives you a nice crunchy topping in its place.

 • Make it dairy-free - Milk is the foundation of the creamy sauce in this dish, but any dairy-free alternative works well here.
 You can also use stock (chicken or vegetable), but keep in mind that the sauce won’t be quite as creamy.
 Store-bought stock can be quite salty, so you may want to reduce the additional salt in the recipe if using stock.